3pings/docker-ee/Contiv_README.md

 ### Virtual Machine Roles
 This lab uses a total of five virtual machines

 The Docker EE cluster you will be building will be comprised of five nodes - 4 Linux nodes running Centos7 and 1 Windows node running Server 2016.
+We will only utilize the Linux nodes for this excesise as there is not currently any Contiv support for Windows.

 ![](./images/vm_roles.png)